FoxFoxFoxZ/data-science-bootcamp9/README.md

 I'm learning data science bootcamp.
 There are 10 sprints in the program.

--Intro to data science
+- Intro to data science
--Spreadsheets
+- Spreadsheets
--SQL database
+- SQL database
--R programming
+- R programming
--Data Transformation
+- Data Transformation
--Data Visualization
+- Data Visualization

 ## Second part of the program